Mathias Chago

-Mathias Dellgoue Chago de Confiance (born 6 March 1983), commonly known simply as Chago, is a Cameroonian retired footballer who is also a Croatian citizen as of January 2006.
-He last played for Lokomotiva.
-Formerly a player of Olympic Mvolyé, Racing FC Bafoussam, NK Metalac, Dinamo Zagreb and Lokomotiva, Chago represents Cameroon at the international level, debuting in a first–team against Ivory Coast in a friendly match that was played on 13 June 2009.
+Mathias Dellgoue Chago de Confiance (born 6 March 1983), commonly known simply as Chago, is a Cameroonian former professional footballer who played as a midfielder.
+Throughout his career, Chago played for Olympic Mvolyé, Racing FC Bafoussam, NK Metalac, Dinamo Zagreb and Lokomotiva and was once capped for the Cameroon at the international level in a friendly match again Ivory Coast in June 2009.
+As of January 2006, Chago became a Croatian citizen, which also made him eligible to play for Croatia.

 Club career

 Early career in Cameroon

 Chago started his football career at a youth club Olympic Mvolyé.
 There he played for two seasons before joining the MTN Elite one side Racing FC Bafoussam in 2000, where he until 2003.

 Metalac Osijek

 At the age of 19, Chago and two other Cameroonian players ran away to Croatia, hoping to succeed in professional football there in order to feed his family of ten brothers and sisters back in Cameroon.
 The manager that brought them left them broke on the streets of Zagreb.
-Without any money to return to Cameroon, the players didn't have any choice but to stay in Croatia.
+Without any money to return to Cameroon, the players did not have any choice but to stay in Croatia.
 Soon after the players were contacted by Croatian football icon Miroslav Blažević, who gave them his own flat to sleep at, also providing players with training sessions at the Maksimir football centre.
-The players had to hide from the Croatian police since they didn't have the visas which were required for their prolonged stay in Croatia.
+The players had to hide from the Croatian police since they did not have the visas which were required for their prolonged stay in Croatia.

 During one of the training sessions Croatian manager Boro Ivković (to who Chago also refers as his "dad") spotted Chago's talents and immediately brought him to Osijek.
 His new manager linked him with a Croatian second division club NK Metalac.
 Chago impressed everyone in his new club and was signed on a long–term deal.
 Chago spent three seasons playing for Metalac, before he went on a trial to Osijek's best club, first division side NK Osijek.
-Chago didn't succeed at the trial but had another chance, this time with NK Dinamo Zagreb, Croatia's most successful football club.
+Chago did not succeed at the trial but had another chance, this time with Dinamo Zagreb, Croatia's most successful football club.